raspberrypi/documentation/technical-faq.md

 ### Can I boot a Pi over a network?

-Yes, this is possible — see the documenation [here](./hardware/raspberrypi/bootmodes/net.md).
+Yes, this is possible — see the documentation [here](./hardware/raspberrypi/bootmodes/net.md).

 ### Can I share files with my Windows machines?